 Direct impacts to summer flounder juvenile and adult individuals are unlikely, even if construction occurs during warmer months, because those life history stages are strong swimmers and would be able to avoid construction disturbances.
+However, any summer flounder that venture too close to the dredge intake could be entrained and destroyed.
 During cooler weather months no direct physical impacts to individuals are expected because they are unlikely to be present.
-MDNR monitoring data for the Barren Island area (Table 1) indicates that water temperatures are below the optimum temperature for summer flounder (52°F, Table 3) from November through April.
-Larvae are not expected to be in the project area.
+MDNR monitoring data for the Barren Island area (Table 3) indicates that water temperatures are below the optimum temperature for summer flounder (52°F (11.1°C), Table 3) from November through April.
+Larvae are not expected to be in the project area due the borrow area not containing larvae habitat.